willowtreeapps/vocable-ios/.github/ISSUE_TEMPLATE/development-task.md

 **Acceptance Criteria**:

-any scenarios or conditions that need to be satisfied If familiar with Gherkin format, follow that templte.
+any scenarios or conditions that need to be satisfied If familiar with Gherkin format, follow that template.

 **Design**: